Everything You Need to Know About Adrenal Fatigue

 Functional Medicine Adrenal Stress Profile

 In my clinic, I use a saliva test from BioHealth Laboratory to measure stress hormone levels at four different points throughout the day, which provides a more complete picture.
-You can order your own adrenal profile from My Labs for Life and my Wellness Coach, Dana, can review your results and work with you on dietary, lifestyle, and supplement changes to support your adrenals.
+You can order your own adrenal profile from My Labs for Life and review your results with a diatitian to help you work on dietary, lifestyle, and supplement changes to support your adrenals.

 The Myers Way® Adrenal Fatigue Test